Cod3rs-org/website/content/components/_index.md

 title: "Design Components"
 description: "Documentation for the design components available in the Cod3rs Community website"
 draft: true
+fullWidth: false
 ---

 # Design Components

 This page showcases the various design components available for use in the Cod3rs Community website.
 These components provide consistent styling and make it easier to create visually appealing pages.

+## When to Use Each Component

+Here's a guide to help you decide which component to use in different situations:

+- **Hero Banner (Dark)**: Use for main page headers, introductions, or important announcements that need to span the full width of the page.
+- **Feature Box (Dark)**: Ideal for highlighting individual features, services, or benefits in a compact format.
+- **Card (Dark)**: Perfect for displaying content that needs a clear boundary and possibly a call-to-action button.
+- **Split Content (Dark)**: Use when you need to display content alongside an image or code snippet in a two-column layout.
+- **Call to Action (Dark)**: Ideal for prompting user engagement with a clear action button, such as sign-ups or registrations.
+- **Info Box (White)**: Use for explanatory content, details, or information that needs to stand out against the dark theme.
+- **Timeline (White)**: Perfect for displaying chronological events, schedules, or historical information.
+- **Highlight Box (Purple)**: Use sparingly for content that needs maximum attention, such as special offers or critical announcements.

+Choose components based on your content's purpose and importance.
+For examples of how these components work together, see the [Components Example Page](/components/example/).

 ## Dark Background Components